dkrajzew/grebakker/docs/index.md

 __grebakker__ is a script that backups files and folders. __grebakker__ uses json to define what should be backupped and how - copied or compressed.
 The json files can reference each other. __grebakker__ does not need any external applications, libraries, or modules besides plain Python.

 __grebakker__ is in a very early development stage.
-I use it successfully, but there are different things that should be streamlined.
-It (currently) only supports complete backups, no incremental backups etc. **I would be glad to get any feedback on or contribution to this.**
+I use it successfully, but there are different things that should be streamlined. **I would be glad to get any feedback on or contribution to this.**

 ## Usage